Skip to main content

 Distribution

-The total population of Ao Naga in Nagaland is almost 227,000 according to the 2011 census.
-Ao Nagas are found in the north-eastern part of Nagaland, mostly in the central Mokokchung District and also a few are found in the adjacent Assam state.
-Mokokchung, one of the districts in Nagaland, is considered as the home of the Ao Naga tribe.
-It covers an area of 1,615 km2 (624 square miles) and is bounded by Assam to its north, Wokha to its west, Tuensang to its east, and Zunheboto to its south.
-The physiography of the district shows six distinct hill ranges which are more or less parallel to each other and run in the south-east direction.
+The total population of Ao Nagas in Nagaland is approximately 227,000, according to the 2011 census.
+They primarily inhabit the central Mokokchung District, with some residing in the adjacent Assam state.
+Mokokchung, considered the homeland of the Ao Naga tribe, spans 1,615 km² (624 square miles) and is bordered by Assam to the north, Wokha to the west, Tuensang to the east, and Zunheboto to the south.

-Changkikong Range: This is a parallel range east of the Japukong Range.
+• Changkikong Range: A parallel range east of Japukong.

 Religion

-Edwin W. Clark, an American missionary traveled to Nagaland in 1872 with the intention to carry out missionary work in the country.
-Clark approached his work among the Ao as a civilizing mission, seeking to replace traditional culture and language with that of the West.[citation needed]
+Edwin W. Clark, an American missionary, traveled to Nagaland in 1872 with the intention of carrying out missionary work.
+He viewed his mission as a civilizing effort, replacing traditional Ao customs with Western practices.

-Since the 19th century, the majority of Ao have converted to Christianity.
-Many Ao people, however continue to practice traditional animist festivals and rituals removed from their religious contexts.[citation needed]
+Since the 19th century, the majority of Ao Nagas have converted to Christianity, primarily Baptist Protestantism.
+However, many still practice traditional animist festivals and rituals, albeit removed from their original religious contexts.

 References

-1. ^ "A-11 Individual Scheduled Tribe Primary Census Abstract Data and its Appendix"censusindia.gov.in.
-Government of India.
-Retrieved 28 October 2017.
+: : "A-11 Individual Scheduled Tribe Primary Census Abstract Data and its Appendix".
+Census India, Government of India, 2011.

 Comments